FREQUENTLY ASKED QUESTIONS

 What are the home sizes and prices?

-There are 10 upscale country style floor plans available, ranging from 1,436 sq.ft. to 2,185 sq. ft. with a choice of 20 different exterior design schemes and a unique combination of interior design finishes.
-Residences start in the mid $600,000’s.
+There are 10 upscale country style floor plans available, ranging from 1,436 sq.ft. to 2,185 sq. ft. with a choice of 20 different exterior design schemes, and a unique combination of interior design finishes.
+Residences start under $700,000’s.

 What amenities will the community offer?

-As a private gated community, residents have exclusive access to a Clubhouse; a shared luxury amenity including two outdoor swimming pools, hot tub and sauna, a fitness room, outdoor sports court, chef’s demo kitchen, entertaining spaces including a games room, outdoor barbeque and fire pit area..
-A network of recreational trails amongst lush fruit trees and gardens provide an edible landscape and an active lifestyle.
+As a private gated community, residents have exclusive access to the Clubhouse; a luxury amenity including two outdoor swimming pools, hot tub and sauna, a fitness room, an outdoor sports court, chef’s demonstration kitchen and entertaining spaces including a games room, outdoor barbeque and fire pit area.
+A network of recreational walking trails amongst lush fruit trees and gardens provide an edible landscape and an active lifestyle.

 What is the zoning, and can we live here full time?

 The property is zoned PRD-1, which stands for Private Resort Residential Development.
 The zoning allows for full-time occupancy and has no usage restrictions.